1990 Commonwealth Games: Participating teams

-Medals by country
+Medal table

 This is the full table of the medal count of the 1990 Commonwealth Games.
 These rankings sort by the number of gold medals earned by a country.
 The number of silvers is taken into consideration next and then the number of bronze.
 If, after the above, countries are still tied, equal ranking is given and they are listed alphabetically.
 This follows the system used by the IOC, IAAF and BBC.

 Figures from Commonwealth Games Foundation website.